Why it's called Ask The W

 That is why the product is called Ask The W.

 The name is not about making a prettier log.
 A log tells you what happened.
-Ask The W is built for the questions that determine whether the next action is worth trusting.
+Ask The W is built for the questions that determine whether the next action is worth trusting, and then turns those answers into shared product judgement.

-The first question is: what outcome are we committed to?
+The first operating question is: what outcome are we committed to?
 A team can have ten initiatives, thirty tickets, and hundreds of agent-generated changes, but leadership still needs to know which outcome matters most right now.
+In Ask The W, outcomes ladder to the North Star so decisions can be reviewed against the current operating target instead of the loudest task.

-The second question is: what steps led us here?
+The second operating question is: what steps led us here?
 Teams need the path, not just the current state: the meeting where the principle was set, the customer signal that changed priority, the code review where scope moved, and the agent session that introduced a new option.
+Ask The W treats those moments as signals, then links the meaningful ones to decisions and outcomes.

-The third question is: what is the next move?
-Decision intelligence should help humans and agents choose the next review, escalation, reversal, or commitment.
-If the system cannot help the team act, it is documentation with better lighting.
+The third operating question is: what is the next move?
+Decision intelligence should help humans and agents choose the next review, escalation, correction, or commitment.
+The product turns current signals, decision coverage, source health, and outcome risk into generated next moves so the team can act instead of only search.

-The fourth question is: who should we trust?
-"Who" now includes humans and AI agents.
-Trust depends on context, so Ask The W makes the basis inspectable: source signals, rationale, owner, outcome link, and risk.
+The fourth operating question is: who should we trust?
+"Who" now includes humans, AI agents, and collaborative pairs.
+Trust depends on context, so Ask The W makes the basis inspectable: source signals, rationale, owner, maker history, outcome link, alignment, and risk.

-Together, the six W's turn a vague memory into a decision that can be reviewed.
+Together, the four operating questions and six W fields turn a vague memory into a decision that can be reviewed.
 They let a leader ask, "Why did we change this?" and get more than a thread search.
 They let an agent ask, "What should I avoid rebuilding?" and get more than a stale comment.
 They let a team ask, "Are we still committed to this outcome?" before another sprint disappears.

 That is the difference between a log and a judgement layer built on decision intelligence.